mcanthony/x-piano/README.md

     <script type="text/javascript">
     <!--
-        //This is invoked when import HTML is success. var onLoadCallback = function(event) {
+        // This is invoked when import HTML is success. var onLoadCallback = function(event) {
-            //do something for main document
+            // do something for main document
         };

-        //This is invoked when import HTML is failure. var onErrorCallback = function(event) {
+        // This is invoked when import HTML is failure. var onErrorCallback = function(event) {
-            //do something for error
+            // do something for error
         };
     //-->
     </script>